 Report an incident

-If you are attacked or rushed at by a dog in the City of Maribyrnong, please report the incident to us immediately.
+If you are attacked or rushed at by a dog in Maribyrnong City Council, please report the incident to us immediately.

 Make sure that you record all relevant details about the incident, including:

 - description of the dog and owner

 - keeping copies of any records from you doctor or vet.